rlaplaza-lab/hessian_issues/REGRESSION_ANALYSIS.md

 - Pattern is complex and geometry-specific

 ### 3. Version-Specific Behavior
-- **2.8.0 and 2.10.0:** Test execution failures for examples 3 and 7 (may indicate crashes or errors)
+- **2.8.0 and 2.10.0:** Critical failures for examples 3 and 7 - Hessian computation produces NaN values (all elements are NaN), causing eigenvalue computation to fail.
+All methods fail with "Hessian contains invalid values" errors.
-- **2.11.0:** Examples 3 and 7 run but show massive errors
+- **2.11.0:** Examples 3 and 7 run successfully but show massive errors (RMS errors of 67.839 and 25.510 respectively)
-- Suggests changes between 2.10.0 and 2.11.0 may have changed error handling or computation paths
+- Suggests changes between 2.10.0 and 2.11.0 fixed the NaN issue but introduced numerical accuracy problems
+- **Root cause:** The NaN values in 2.8.0/2.10.0 indicate a fundamental bug in Hessian computation for these specific geometries, likely related to numerical instability or division by zero in the autograd computation

 ### 4. Method Dependence
 - Best methods vary across versions: